Thuytu91/lfz-environment-setup/README.md

     - Open `VS Code` and confirm that the bar on the bottom of your window is black:
         - Example `VS Code` screen:
         ![example vs code](./images/vs-example.png)
-        - Example of black back:
+        - Example of black bar:
         ![example black bar](./images/vs-bar-focus.png)
     - If the bar is not black, contact an instructor so that they can assist you with getting the proper build of `VS Code`.
 1. When the above installation is confirmed, it is time to install the `Slack` app.